canonical/tmate-ssh-server-operator/docs/tutorial/getting-started.md

-# Deploy the tmate-ssh-server charm for the first time
+# Deploy the Tmate-ssh-server charm for the first time

 ## What you'll do

 - Deploy the [tmate-ssh-server charm](https://charmhub.io/tmate-ssh-server)
-- Get the .tmate.conf through `get-server-config` action
+- Get the `.tmate.conf` through `get-server-config` action
-- Create a tmate client machine and configure tmate client
+- Create a `Tmate` client machine and configure `Tmate` client
-- SSH into tmate terminal
+- SSH into `Tmate` terminal

 Tmate is a remote terminal sharing tool that allows users to securely share their terminal with others in real-time, making it easy to collaborate, troubleshoot, and provide support across